Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

        ./PlennyDLSP

 Second way to execute the binary.
-Fill in the fields in the run.sh file, and run the following commands in your shell:
+Fill in the fields in the run.sh file, and run the following command in your shell:

 	./run.sh